rexmadden/rails_eth_api/README.md

  - Create an automated deployment mechanism (normally I'd use Heroku, but the geth node dependency means that won't work.)
  - Communicate with a separate web server.

+## Done So Far
+ - Run some unit tests against contracts.
+ - Use the Ethereum Ruby api.

 ## Running test suite
 1. Make sure `testrpc` is running
 2. `rake spec`